-What services is the Center offering during the COVID-19 "stay at home" order?
+What counseling services is the Center offering during the COVID-19 pandemic?

 What are the Center's office hours?

 Do I get to choose the counselor I'll work with?

 If you have preferences regarding who you'd like to work with, we'll do our best to accommodate your request.

 How long can I come for counseling?

 Students must be enrolled for the current semester in order to receive services.
 Ongoing clients are provided up to 12 sessions per academic year (the academic year is from September 1st - August 31st).

 Is there a wait list?

 At times, due to very high demand for our services, the Counseling Center maintains a wait list of students requesting ongoing counseling.
 When this is the case, when students request an initial appointment, they'll be offered the following options: (1) to add their names to our wait list for ongoing services; (2) to schedule a one-time consultation while remaining on the wait list for ongoing services.
 (3) to obtain referral information from us about local community mental health agencies and private practitioners who may be able to provide ongoing services sooner than we can; and (4) to remain on our wait list while seeking counseling elsewhere until an appointment slot becomes available with one of our therapists.
 Please be assured that we're doing our very best to continue providing students with quality services as quickly as our schedules allow.
 Thank you for your patience!

 Can my boyfriend/girlfriend/parent come with me to the sessions?

 Couples counseling is available if both partners are currently enrolled.
 We don't provide services to family members of students.

 Will my professors or advisor know that I'm coming to counseling or what I'm discussing?
 Will counseling attendance be on my academic record?